Information bounds for Gaussian copulas: Approximating the rank likelihood ratio

 \section{Approximating the rank likelihood ratio}

 The local log rank likelihood ratio is defined as

-where $L(\theta:\m r)$ is defined in (\ref{eq:rld}).
-Studying $\lambda_r$ is difficult because $L(\theta:\m r)$ is the integral of a copula density over a complicated set defined by multivariate order constraints.
-However, in some cases it is possible to obtain the asymptotic distribution of $\lambda_r$ by relating it to the local log likelihood ratio $\lambda_y$ of an appropriate parametric multivariate model.
-In this section, we will show that if we can find a sufficiently good rank-measurable approximation $\lambda_{\hat y}$ of $\lambda_y$, then the limiting distribution of $\lambda_r$ will match that of $\lambda_y$.
-This is analogous to the approach taken by \citet{bickel_ritov_1997} in their investigation of the rank likelihood ratio for a univariate semiparametric regression model.
+where $L(\theta\dvtx\mathbf{r})$ is defined in (\ref{eq:rld}).
+Studying $\lambda_r$ is difficult because $L(\theta\dvtx\mathbf{r})$ is the integral of a copula density over a complicated set defined by multivariate order constraints.
+However, in some cases it is possible to obtain the asymptotic distribution of $\lambda_r$ by relating it to the local log likelihood ratio $\lambda_y$ of an appropriate parametric multivariate model, where